Marijuana’s culture is constantly evolving. We’ll help keep you up-to-date.

 - Dank Krippy

-Starting fall 2016, the Colorado Department of Revenue requires that all new marijuana products use the universal symbol below on packaging and edible products.
 Educate yourself and your out of town guests about what this symbol means.
 Be sure to teach your kids not to eat or drink anything with this symbol.
-And remember to always store marijuana products safely.
+For the best security, always keep marijuana of any form locked up, out of sight and out of reach.
+Learn more about safe storage here.